 A failure to comply with industry standards by either its brokers or the firm itself can result in disciplinary actions, fines, or other penalties imposed by regulatory authorities.

-First Republic Securities’rapid growth has not been without consequences.
-There have been approximately 2 state and self-regulatory body disclosure events; that is, final and formal proceedings initiated by a regulatory authority (e.g., a state or federal securities agency like the U.S. Securities and Exchange Commission (SEC) or self-regulatory body like the Financial Industry Regulatory Authority (FINRA) and the North American Securities Administrators Association (NASAA) for a violation(s) of investment-related rules or regulations.
+First Republic Securities has faced approximately 2 state and self-regulatory body disclosure events; that is, final and formal proceedings initiated by a regulatory authority (e.g., a state or federal securities agency like the U.S. Securities and Exchange Commission (SEC) or self-regulatory body like the Financial Industry Regulatory Authority (FINRA) and the North American Securities Administrators Association (NASAA) for a violation(s) of investment-related rules or regulations.
 In addition, there have been customer complaints filed against First Republic Securities for misconduct by its securities sales and investment advisory representatives that are not reported by the firm on its Central Depository Record.

 We have reported and written about these regulatory problems and customer complaints over many years.
 First Republic Securities is a repeat offender: there are over 2 FINRA-reported proceedings citing the firm with one form of supervisory lapses or another.